wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### [The Living Desert](https://www.nexusmods.com/newvegas/mods/64623)

-Adds several scripted events & hundreds of NPCs who will patrol roads, travel between towns, occupy locations, explore the desert, and react dynamically to your choices throughout the game.
+Adds several scripted events and hundreds of NPCs who will patrol roads, travel between towns, occupy locations, explore the desert, and react dynamically to your choices throughout the game.

 ### Sweet Pain DC

-Overhauls things in A World Of Pain for Fallout 3 to be more appropriate for early and mid level play.
+Overhauls A World Of Pain for Fallout 3 to be more appropriate for early and mid level play.

 #### Installation: